Customer Care Associates: Why Hiring More Won't Fix Support

 - Track ticket reduction percentage

-- Calculate time savings
+- Calculate time saved per associate

-- Review bot accuracy with your team
+- Review AI accuracy with your team

 Success criteria:

-- 40%+ reduction in routine tickets
+- 40%+ of routine tickets handled by AI

-- <10% escalation rate
+- Under 10% escalation rate

-- Positive feedback from customer care associates
+- Positive feedback from customer care associates (they should notice fewer repetitive questions)

 Next Steps: Start This Week

-- Export your last 30 days of tickets
+- Export your last 30 days of tickets (most helpdesks have CSV export)

-- Identify top 10 repetitive questions
+- Identify your top 10 repetitive questions (the ones that make associates groan)

-- Write canonical answers for each
+- Write canonical answers for each (specific, complete, no follow-ups needed)

-- Run a 7-day automation pilot
+- Run the 7-day automation pilot

-- Measure time saved by customer care associates
+- Measure time saved by your team

 Don't default to hiring.
 Fix your knowledge operations first, then scale smartly.